murshidazher/dotfiles-m1/README.md

 - [ ] Add [bats](https://github.com/sstephenson/bats) test files to check the scripts and replace the ci checks in the script files
 - [ ] Autoformat shell files using `brew install shellcheck && brew install shfmt && shfmt -l -w script.sh`
 - [ ] Check precommit hook for <https://github.com/jumanjihouse/pre-commit-hooks#configure-pre-commit>
+- [ ] Dynamically add inputs to the buffer and check the initialize script

 ### Precommit Linting